Ritika128/OpenGl-3d-GameEngine/Notes/Vertex Buffers.md

 [glBufferData](https://docs.gl/gl4/glBufferData)

 Since OpenGL is a state machine , the buffer that is bounded will be the one that will be executed.

+## glGenBuffers:

+This function takes two parameters.

+The first parameter accepts an integer to specify how many buffers you would like to generate.

+The second parameter accepts a pointer to an unsigned int.
+This unsigned int's memory is written on by the buffer.

+This function is generating a buffer and giving us back an id.

+## glBindBuffer:

+This function is used to select/bind a defined buffer using its id.

+The first parameter is the target to which the buffer object is bound.
+Detailed information is given in the link provided above.

+The second parameter is the name of the buffer object to be selected/bound.
+(The name of the unsigned int)